ibimina/advise-slip-rect/README.md

 ### What I learned

-How to fetch data using api
+How to fetch data using in reactjs with Api

 ## Author